-I’m happy to say that after many turbulent times, I am almost in the state of un-wedded bliss when it comes to my relationship with my ex.
+I’m happy to say that after many turbulent years, I am almost in a state of un-wedded bliss when it comes to my relationship with my ex.
 We haven’t quite reached the stage of a shared cry but we occasionally crack a laugh.
-At times it’s very prickly, and the old gut-wrenching moments appear, but it’s become easier to have random chats about gardening as well as address complex parenting issues, including Child Support.
+At times it’s very prickly, and the old gut-wrenching moments appear, but it’s become easier to have random chats about gardening as well as address complex parenting issues.

 So here are the golden questions:

 - How can we communicate peacefully with our ex when wounds are still raw and emotions run high?

 - And how should we broach tricky topics which require both parties to dig deep and put differences aside?

 I've written this article based on years of trying, failing and succeeding to communicate effectively with my ex.
 I persevered because I had no choice, but also because I knew it would benefit our girls and give them the best possible childhood.
 As a single mother, I know you will agree with me that nothing is more important than that.